zuplo/docs/docs/articles/dev-portal-auth.md

 title: Authentication
 ---

-developer portal supports authenticating with any standard-compliant OpenID Connect identity provider such as [Auth0](https://auth0.com), [Okta](https://okta.com), [AWS Cognito](https://aws.amazon.com/cognito/), etc.
+The Zuplo Developer Portal supports authenticating with any standard-compliant OpenID Connect identity provider such as [Auth0](https://auth0.com), [Okta](https://okta.com), [AWS Cognito](https://aws.amazon.com/cognito/), etc.
 The developer portal also supports external auth sources like [Supabase](./dev-portal-supabase-auth.md).

+Below are instructions on how to configure some of the common providers.

 :::caution Production Authentication